antoniolocandro/aeronautical_charting/README.md

 ![image](https://user-images.githubusercontent.com/4627073/116162050-38aa3380-a6b2-11eb-9e90-da20e54b709a.png)
 ![image](https://user-images.githubusercontent.com/4627073/157462332-c140937c-9162-4053-b0a5-d6576c3401af.png)

-Some grids need to be enabled as they are turned off by default for rendering reasons, alwasy remember to use a Projected Coordinate System for your map the grid is already pre-configured to render in EPSG 4326 (WGS84)
+Some grids need to be enabled as they are turned off by default for rendering reasons, always remember to use a Projected Coordinate System for your map the grid is already pre-configured to render in EPSG 4326 (WGS84)

 ![image](https://user-images.githubusercontent.com/4627073/116162217-90e13580-a6b2-11eb-8c39-25a39ba2e718.png)